-Wind Energy FAQs: Cost Trends Since 1980
+Wind Energy FAQs: Offshore and Onshore Cost Trends

 Also of note: in 2017 zero-subsidy offshore wind contracts were awarded in Germany (Ørsted) and companies – including Shell, Statoil and Vattenfall, have bid on such contracts in Holland.

 More recently, contract prices in the UK’s latest offshore wind bidding round are all in the region of £40/MWh which translates to $52/MWh: a price which is competitive with new-build gas in the UK and US and significantly cheaper than new nuclear and coal.